 Full-suite is most often used to describe a whole suite or bundle of solutions that tries to cover all your company’s needs all at once, including internal communications.
 Microsoft and Google develop such suites.

 After testing 20 different platforms it was clear that Ziik was the only one capable of supporting our complex organisation - Ali Gharaee, Subway

 ...and let’s face it: No one ever will.
 So while no one has been fired for choosing a Microsoft product yet, my advice is still: Don’t pick a service provider from where you only gonna use 50% of the features.
-This will compromise with user friendliness reflected in low engagement.
+This will create a lack of overview and compromise the user friendliness, which will be reflected in low engagement.
 Chances are they are not able to fully focus on executing any of them as well as a specialized and focused best-of-breed product.
 If you need a communication and information sharing platform, go with a provider that focuses on those features.
 If you need an e-learning solution, look for a provider specialized in that.
+Learning is not easy!
+You need more than just software.
 Example: if a communication platform provider shows you an online questionnaire with a primitive gamification feature attached and calls it an e-learning system – they’re not specialized in e-learning.
 And probably not in communication, either.

 In your search, you’ll often come across the concepts cloud-computing (or cloud-based or just cloud) and SaaS (Software as a Service).
 That just means that a piece of software doesn’t ‘live’ and run on your computer or your own servers.
 Instead, your computer (device) uses the internet to access a computer or server somewhere else that runs the program.
 That’s quite clever because that means you don’t need a big installation to use the program, you just sign up, download the app and start using the software.